GenomicsAotearoa/data-management-resources/docs/index.md

 !!! info "Good practice versus best practice"

     Here we recognise there are different standards of data management.
-We acknowledge that ‘gold standard’ best practice is aspirational, and may only be achievable under ideal scenarios.
-However, achieving ‘gold standard’ best practice as such may not always be practical/practicable/achievable within the constraints of a research project due to external factors.
-Instead, we prefer to encourage researchers to pursue ‘good practice’ data management, as an achievable goal, as a stepping stone along the journey towards the gold standard.
+We acknowledge that best practice is aspirational, and achieving best practice may not always be practicable within the constraints of a research project due to external factors (see the scenarios).
+Instead, we prefer to encourage researchers to pursue ‘good practice’ data management as a stepping stone on the journey towards best practice.

 <br>